gitcpy/diagram-zoom-drag/README.md

 	Press left button and move your cursur to drag it.

-	----20240909,  a control panel at left right corner by Ssentiago
+	----20240909,  a control panel at left right corner by Sentiago

 	It provides functionality for zooming and moving the view of the diagrams.